-A quick TL;DR version for getting up and running with a Raspberry Pi with Raspberry Pi OS using the Lite release.
+A quick, or if you will TL;DR version, step-by-step guide for quickly getting up and running with a Raspberry Pi with Raspberry Pi OS using the Lite release.

-Preparing SD card for a Raspberry Pi, the TL;DR version
+Preparing SD card with OS for a Raspberry Pi, the TL;DR version

-- writing to the SD card from the command line.
+- writing the OS image to the SD card, from the command line.

 - Configure the image, add a user, enable ssh, etc